Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Permissions and Restrictions
 * FEATURE: Showing the executed SQL query now requires the `showsql` permission

+### UI features
+* Admins have now access to JSON download links in many places
+* Users equipped with related permissions can toggle "Show SQL" in the GUI

 1.4.1
 -----
 ### Fixed issues